Ayanaminn/N46Whisper/README.md

 This projuct can only be maintained and updated irregularly due to perosonal busyness.
 Thank you.

+2023.12.4:
+* Add support for v3 model based on faster-whisper

 2023.11.7:
 * Enable users to load lastest Whisper V3 model.
 * Enable customerize beam size parameter.